 Always check with your doctor before taking new supplements and as we say on the supplement page, “more is not always better”

 Are you taking any of the following nutrients?

 I am supplying this list just as a reference so that you can be better armed in the fight against fibro fog.
-For your convenience each supplement name is also a link to that item on Amazon.com.
-Consider the following verified effective remedies if you suffer with fibro fog on a daily basis (if not already utilizing them).
+For your convenience, each supplement name is also a link to that item on Amazon Consider the following verified effective remedies if you suffer from fibro fog on a daily basis (if not already utilizing them).

 Remember also that nutrients are not magic bullets.
-They can however, support the mind and body to create a stronger foundation and resilience.
-Experiment and find what help but always work to prioritize and take the lowest effective dose.
-Yes, even with supplements, we need only take what our body needs and this also helps our supplements to be more cost effective as well.
+They can, however, support the mind and body to create a stronger foundation and resilience.
+Experiment and find what helps but always work to prioritize and take the lowest effective dose.
+Yes, even with supplements, we need only take what our body needs, and this also helps our supplements to be more cost-effective as well.

 (PS) is a crucial building block in brain tissue.
 Modulates cortisol levels and supports relaxation.
 It increases memory and concentration.

 A form of MAGNESIUM that is better absorbed and specifically targets the brain and nervous system.